-How we pay your Housing Benefit
+How we pay your housing benefit

 If you're a council tenant, we'll pay your benefit direct to your rent account.

-If you're a housing association tenant, we'll pay your benefit direct to your landlord every four weeks (if you've asked us to), or direct to your bank account every two weeks in arrears.
+Usually, we'll pay your benefit direct to your landlord every four weeks in arrears.

-If you're a private tenant, we'll pay your benefit direct to your bank account every two weeks in arrears.
+If you've asked us to, we can pay your benefit direct to your bank account every two weeks in arrears.
 This means the two weeks that have just passed.

-If you’re under pension age, you must write to us if you want your claim to be backdated.
-We can sometimes backdate your claim for up to one month from the date we receive your written request for backdating if there’s a good reason why you didn't claim earlier.
+We can sometimes backdate your claim for up to one month from the date we get your written request for backdating.
+You'll need to tell us why you didn’t make your claim earlier.
+For example, you were seriously ill and nobody could make your claim for you.